 Researching ways to advance cost-effective clean up of the nation’s nuclear weapons production waste sites and test facilities

 Since 1995 CRESP has been researching ways to advance cost-effective clean up of the nation’s nuclear weapons production waste sites and test facilities.
-The Consortium responded to the request by the Department of Energy and the National Research Council for the creation of an independent institutional mechanism to develop data and methodology to make risk a key part of its decision making at the Environmental Management Office of DOE.
+The Consortium was created as an independent institutional mechanism to develop data and methodology to make risk a key part of its decision making at the Environmental Management Office of DOE.

 As a result of a national competition, a five-year cooperative agreement was awarded to CRESP in March of 1995(1).
 CRESP Co-founders and initial management board included Drs.
 Bernard D. Goldstein, John A. Moore, Gilbert S. Omenn, Charles W. Powers and Arthur C. Upton in 1995.
 CRESP I was institutionally managed by the Environmental Occupational Health Sciences Institute in New Jersey with Bernard D. Goldstein as Principal Investigator, and Charles W. Powers as Executive Director.